Coronavirus self-quarantine. Time to read books about Russia.

 “War and Peace” is an electric shock for the soul.
 You will find hundreds of tips (“Life is too long to say anything definitely; always say perhaps.” ), reflection (““How can one be well…when one suffers morally?” ), dialogues about death.

-All these make the book the favourite one not only among Russians but all over the world.
+All these make the book the favorite one not only among Russians but all over the world.

 The American magazine Newsweek rated the epic novel “War and Peace” higher than Homer’s Iliad and Bible.
 The novel took the first line in the list.